Julio-Antony/sibeng/README.md

-# Point-Of-Sale
+# SIBENG
-this is my first point of sale project
+this is Garage Point of Sale

+how to use :
+set this repository to git bash
+-git remote set-url origin https://github.com/Julio-Antony/sibeng.git

+and then pull the repository
+- git pull -u origin master

+Happy Coding !!!